There is no doubt that there are some pros and cons of veganism. How is a person to decide what is best?

 Choline is essential for brain development and proper neuron function.
 Most Americans today, a staggering 90%, are not getting enough choline in their diets [R].

 Vegans and vegetarians are at particularly high risk for choline deficiency because food sources are primarily animal-based.

-Vegan choline is available.
+Vegan choline is available as a supplement, luckily.

 Good sources of choline is grass-fed beef liver, eggs, and free-range chickens.

 CLA, or conjugated linoleic acid, is a type of fat that is used in weight loss supplements.
 It is found in the highest amounts in grass-fed beef.
 It is not present in plant foods and is in much lower quantities in low-quality meats.

 Unlike other types of omega 6 fats, CLA is a healthy type of fat that helps people lose body weight and body fat [R].